moinkhan-in/PreferenceSpider/README.md

   PreferenceSpider.write(this);
 ```

-To make field read only.
-(Applying `write` will not update that field into preference.)
+To make field read only use `readOnly` attribute.
+(Applying `write` will not update that field into preference)
 ```java
   @Preference(key = "sp_boolean", defaultValue = "true", readOnly = true)
   boolean spBoolean;
 ```

-You can also use the format attribute to make string.
+You can also use the `format` attribute to make formatted string.
 ```java
     @Preference(key = "sp_username", defaultValue = "Guest", format = "Welcome: %s")
     String spString;